 J. Anthony Ruffo, formerly with San Francisco-based post house Pacific Video Resources, has been tapped head DVD compressionist and author.

-Howie Stein, manager of American Zoetrope’s film facility, said the lab is counting on producing DVDs for other Coppola titles, and negotiations are under way with studios.
+Howie Stein, manager of American Zoetrope’s film facility, said the lab is counting on producing DVDs for other Coppola titles, and negotiations are currently under way with studios.
 Columbia TriStar Home Video has already released “Bram Stoker’s Dracula” on DVD; Par has yet to release Coppola’s “Godfather” trilogy on the format.

 “We’re in the growing stage and feeling our way through what is the perfect match to our approach to projects,” Stein said.
 “We’re investigating many ways to bring shows in-house.
 We want to take our film talents and film heritage and translate them to the new medium.”